sofastack/sofastack.tech/content/en/projects/sofa-mesh/pilot-setup-zookeeper-quick-start-docker/index.md

     - Sample application path `samples/`.
     - The istioctl client executable file which is in the `/bin` path.
 The istioctl can be used to create routing rules and policies.
     - Configuration file `istion.VERSION`.
 3. Add the Istio's `bin` path to your system's `PATH`.
-For example, execute the following command in the MacOS or Linux operating system:<br>
+For example, execute the following command in the MacOS or Linux operating system:

     ```SHELL
     export PATH=$PWD/bin;$PATH
     ```
-4. Pull up the Istio control plane container:<br>
+4. Pull up the Istio control plane container:
     ```SHELL
     docker-compose -f install/zookeeper/istio.yaml up -d
     ```
-5. Ensure that all Docker containers are running:<br>
+5. Ensure that all Docker containers are running:
    ```SHELL
    docker ps -a
    ```
-   <br> If the Istio pilot container terminates unexpectedly, you can run the `istioctl context-create` command and re-execute the previous command.
+    If the Istio pilot container terminates unexpectedly, you can run the `istioctl context-create` command and re-execute the previous command.
-6. Configure istioctl to use the Istio API server:<br>
+6. Configure istioctl to use the Istio API server:
     ```bash
     istioctl context-create -context istio-local --api-server
     ```